 As part of the Chemicals Management Plan, the Domestic Substances List (DSL) may be amended from time to time to indicate that the Significant New Activity (SNAc) provisions of the Canadian Environmental Protection Act,1999 (CEPA 1999) apply to some existing substances.

-An amendment to the DSL will be made if Environment Canada or Health Canada suspect that a significant new activity in relation to a substance may result in the substance being released in amounts or conditions that could result in it meeting one or more criteria set out in section 64 of CEPA 1999.
+An amendment to the DSL will be made if Environment and Climate Change Canada (ECCC) or Health Canada (HC) suspect that a SNAc in relation to a substance may result in the substance being released in amounts or conditions that could result in it meeting one or more criteria set out in section 64 of CEPA 1999.
 It will require that adequate additional information is provided by the proponent who wishes to manufacture, import or use the substance for activities indicated in the order.
-The additional information will allow Environment Canada and Health Canada to assess the potential environmental and human health risks associated with the new activities before they are undertaken.
+The additional information will allow ECCC and HC to assess the potential environmental and human health risks associated with the new activities before they are undertaken.